RTCupid/Biba_Boba_Buba_Language/README.md

 cmake --build build
 ```

-Run the program as follows:
+Run the program in the following format:

 ```bash
 ./build/frontend/frontend <program file name>
 ```

-## 📖 Introduction
+## Introduction
-Designing your own programming language is a fundamental task in computer science that enables hands-on exploration of computation principles.
-Creating a language with C-like syntax helps to better understand compiler architecture.
-This process reveals the internal logic of translating high-level constructs into intermediate representations.
+Building your own programming language is a fundamental task in computer science.
+It helps you explore how computations work in practice.
+Creating a language with a C-like syntax makes it easier to understand compiler architecture.
+This process shows how high-level language constructs are translated into intermediate representations.

-Manually implementing lexical and syntax analyzers is associated with substantial complexity.
-This approach requires writing and debugging low-level code, which becomes especially problematic when the grammar evolves.
-Handling operator precedence and associativity is a nontrivial task, making language maintenance extremely labor-intensive.
+A manual implementation of a lexer and a parser comes with serious difficulties.
+This approach requires writing and debugging low-level code, which becomes especially painful when the grammar changes.
+Handling operator precedence and associativity is not trivial and makes language maintenance very time-consuming.

-Using tools such as `Flex` and `Bison` automates the construction of analyzers. `Flex` generates an efficient scanner based on regular expressions, while `Bison` builds an LALR(1) parser that performs syntax analysis with one-token lookahead.
-This approach significantly speeds up development, providing reliability and ease of grammar modifications.
+Using tools like `Flex` and `Bison` helps automate the creation of analyzers. `Flex` generates an efficient scanner from regular expressions, and `Bison` builds an LALR(1) parser that performs syntax analysis with a one-token lookahead.
+This approach speeds up development and makes it easier and safer to modify the grammar.

-## 🔑 Methodology
+## Approach
-Implementing the frontend of a programming language includes several tasks:
-1) defining the grammar;
-2) splitting a program into tokens, lexical analysis;
-3) building the `AST`, syntax analysis.

-The `EBNF` format [1] is suitable for describing the grammar.
-To generate lexical and syntax analyzers, one can use `Flex` and `Bison`.
+An Extended Backus–Naur Form (`EBNF`) [1] is suitable for describing the grammar.
+To generate the lexer and the parser, you can use `Flex` and `Bison`.
-To execute a program, you can write an interpreter that, using the `Visitor` abstraction, traverses the `AST` and simulates the program execution.
+To execute programs, you can implement an interpreter that walks through the `AST` using the `Visitor` abstraction and simulates program execution.

-## 👨‍💻 Workflow
+## Language features
-### Grammar description

-The grammar of the target programming language has been designed.
+A grammar for the target programming language was created.
 Below is its description in a format close to `EBNF` [1]:

 <details>
 <summary>Grammar</summary>

 ```
 Program        ::= StmtList EOF